 Unfortunately, theft of packages left by FedEx, UPS, and USPS on your doorstep or porch is a persistent problem on Capitol Hill, as it is in many other urban areas, especially around the holidays.
 Some “porch pirates” even follow the delivery trucks around and steal packages immediately after their delivery.

-Do your neighbors a favor: if you see merchandise that looks like it’s been discarded cavalierly and/or in a suspicious location, check to see if you can find an intended delivery address and, if so, take it to its rightful owner!
+Do your neighbors a favor: if you see merchandise or other item that looks like it’s been discarded cavalierly and/or in a suspicious location, check to see if you can find an intended delivery address and, if so, take it to its rightful owner!

 Reporting Package Theft